6 Reasons Employee Onboarding Is Broken

 Onboarding involves multiple people and departments.

 Helping a new employee onboard doesn’t only involve HR.
 Most often multiple different stakeholders internally are involved.
 In today’s onboarding processes it isn’t uncommon that the direct manager, a buddy, the IT department, office management and others are involved.
 Think about the last time you brought someone new in.
 The chain of events starts as soon as the contract is signed and tasks are quickly moved from one person and department to another.
 This doesn’t only take time but also increases the risk of things falling behind.
-The last thing you want to happen is that the new employee comes to their first day and thinks aren’t prepared for them.
+The last thing you want to happen is that the new employee comes to their first day and thinks they aren’t prepared for them.

 Onboarding causes frustration and irritation

 It’s no surprise that once you get multiple people and departments involved, the entire onboarding process becomes more complex.
-Nearly one third of managers said it takes ten or more interactions to get ready for an employee’s first day on the job.
+Nearly one-third of managers said it takes ten or more interactions to get ready for an employee’s first day on the job.
 Often there is one person that tries to manage the entire process which becomes unsustainable as soon as the company starts recruiting a few people every month or quarter.
 Who should get what and by when?

-At the same time it isn’t really feasible for today’s modern companies to have people solely focused on manually onboarding new hires.
+At the same time, it isn’t really feasible for today’s modern companies to have people solely focused on manually onboarding new hires.
 Another problem with that approach is that if that person moves on from the company, their successor has to start all over again from scratch.